sian-alcock/project-03/README.md

 ### Win: Final deliverable looks good and works well

 We are very happy with the final deliverable which meets the brief.
 We think it looks great and is packed full of features.
 On the final day, we tested all features as a group and fixed all of the bugs we found except the two set out above (about 15 bugs in all).

+#### Blocker: Background images on mobile
+Given the subject of our site, we wanted the images to be colourful and vibrant and chose artful pictures of vegetables from the 'Unsplash' site to decorate it.
+In desktop, I used the CSS attribute 'background-attachment: fixed;' to ensure the image was always visible even on pages that scrolled eg the Index page.
+However, after some research it became clear that this attribute is not supported in mobile browsers (for good reasons.)
+I therefore, created a media query that attempted to replicate that behaviour on a mobile.
+This worked OK on most but not all of the pages (eg on the Plot index page, the carrots in the background image are stretched and blurred).

 ### Blocker: Plants index page